Here’s a look at the best running gifts for guys in 2018:

 1. Garmin Forerunner 25

 GPS technology provides accurate tracking anywhere in the world.
 Satellites track your distance, speed, and location with unparalleled precision.
-The GPS signal can track through trees and a variety of other types of cover (although might have difficulty with concrete).
+The GPS signal can track through trees and a variety of other types of cover (although it does have some difficulty with concrete).

 You can stay connected with other runners by sharing your activity and progress on social media.
-The watch pairs to a variety of smart devices.
+The watch pairs to a variety of smart devices, and connects to popular fitness apps such as Garmin Connect and Strava.

-While the 25 is among the most popular, Garmin makes a wide variety of Forerunners with many different features.
-This particular unit is lightweight, thin and durable.
-It has a 32% larger screen than the similar Forerunner 15.
+While the Forerunner 25 is among the most popular models, Garmin makes a wide variety of running watches with a wide range of features.
+This particular unit is lightweight, thin and durable, a nice balance of features, performance, and price.

 - An easy way to track your running stats